 How to Beat Diabetes step by step

-Traditional ancient medical science of Ayurveda has answers to many issues related to Diabetes.
+The traditional ancient medical science of Ayurveda has answers to many issues related to Diabetes.

-As per The World Health Organization to tackle Diabetes a minimum consumption of 5 – 10 portions of fruits and vegetables per day is a must and also avoid or Lessen fat, salt, alcohol, and caffeine in the diet.
+As per the World Health Organization to tackle Diabetes a minimum consumption of 5 – 10 portions of fruits and vegetables per day is a must and also avoids or Lessen fat, salt, alcohol, and caffeine in the diet.
 It’s hence pertinent to chalk out a meal plan, one which is based on receiving 50 to 60 percent of the daily calories from carbohydrates, 15 percent from proteins, and the remainder from fats or oils.

 The key here is to have low glycemic foods.
-Eg. Whole grain breads, oatmeal (slow cooked), all bran cereals, converted or parboiled rice, brown rice, pumpernickel bread, pasta, all beans, peas, lentils, apples, oranges, tomato juice, sweet potatoes, carrots, broccoli, cauliflower, peaches, pears, grapefruit, oranges, sweet corn, dark leafy green vegetables, popcorn, marmalade, skim or 1 % milk, low fat milk, yogurt and soy milk.
+Eg. Whole-grain breads, oatmeal (slow-cooked), all bran cereals, converted or parboiled rice, brown rice, pumpernickel bread, pasta, all beans, peas, lentils, apples, oranges, tomato juice, sweet potatoes, carrots, broccoli, cauliflower, peaches, pears, grapefruit, oranges, sweet corn, dark leafy green vegetables, popcorn, marmalade, skim or 1 % milk, low fat milk, yogurt and soy milk.

-Say Hello to Whole Grains:
+Say Hello to Whole Grains

 Fruits and Vegetables must be your routine

-Diabetic patients can look forward to an improved glycemic control, reduced HbA1c and triglyceride levels, enhance antioxidant defense system, attenuated oxidative stress and inflammatory markers, decreased risk of diabetic retinopathy and lower the burden of carotid atherosclerosis by regular consumption of various fruits and vegetables.
+Diabetic patients can look forward to improved glycemic control, reduced HbA1c and triglyceride levels, enhance antioxidant defense system, attenuated oxidative stress and inflammatory markers, decreased the risk of diabetic retinopathy and lower the burden of carotid atherosclerosis by regular consumption of various fruits and vegetables.

 Avoid Oils + Fats:

-Limit alcohol to less than 2 drinks per day.
+Limit alcohol to less than 2 drinks per week.
 It is not a good idea to drink on an empty stomach, especially if you take insulin or medications that put you at risk of hypos, as alcohol can make hypos more likely to happen.

-Recommended sugar substitutes and artificial sweeteners, low sugar jams, jellies and syrups, sugar-free candies, gelatins, gum, low-sugar and high fiber baked goods, and low-fat and low-sugar frozen dessert.
+Recommended sugar substitutes and artificial sweeteners, low sugar jams, jellies and syrups, sugar-free candies, gelatins, gum, low-sugar, and high fiber baked goods, and low-fat and low-sugar frozen dessert.

 If you are snacking then stick to popcorn without salt, butter, or hydrogenated oils is a good choice and low fat, low sugar snack food are recommended.

-Apart from this you must also ensure that you follow a strict routine of physical exercise.
+Apart from this, you must also ensure that you follow a strict routine of physical exercise.
 You will notice the changes in a very limited period of time and gain the confidence that diabetes is a monster that can still be tamed.